CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/rest/httpresponse.md

 ## Summary

-The `HttpResponse` data type is used to represent an HTTP request.
+The `HttpResponse` data type is used to represent an HTTP REST response.

 | | |
 |-|-|